hansangyeob/Db_application_semB/README.md

 How to use

-1.Update the `databases.spl` to your local computer.
+1.Update the `Online-Bidding-System-PHP/databases.spl` to your local computer.

 2.Change `DatabaseConnection.php` to your setting.